Adam and Joe (radio show): History

 Filling in for Ricky Gervais, Stephen Merchant and Karl Pilkington, Adam and Joe first appeared on the London-only radio station XFM in 2003, leading to a series of popular podcasts.
 They remained at the station for three years, with their final show broadcast on Christmas Eve 2006.

 In August 2007, they presented the BBC Radio 6 Music weekday morning slot for two weeks, filling in for Shaun Keaveny.
 This led to their own Saturday breakfast show, starting 27 October 2007, as the pair were signed for a 1-year contract.
 In October 2008, their contract was extended for another year.

 On 12 December 2009 podcast, it was announced that, as of Boxing Day, the show would be put on hold while Joe was away directing the film Attack the Block.

 Adam and Joe returned to BBC Radio 6 Music for three special shows during the 2010 Glastonbury Festival, each running for 2 hours over the course of the three-day festival.
 In August Adam announced on his blog that they would be back in November, but the press release for Song Wars Volume 2 said they would be back in December.
 The final series started on 2 April 2011.

 Both Buxton and Cornish reflected on the positive effect the show had on them and their relationship.
 Cornish told Channel 4: "Creatively, there are lots to be said for it really.
 You feel much closer to your audience on live radio and you can be a lot more relaxed and the funny things can be lots more spontaneous and therefore funnier. [...]
 The radio's, if not lucrative, a very rewarding hobby and it's the only thing that we do together now, so it keeps our friendship and banter alive."

-Meanwhile, Buxton said in an interview with the BBC: "This is going to sound a bit cheesy, but I swear that it's true – working at 6 Music is the most fun I've ever had working with Joe.
+Buxton said in an interview with the BBC: "This is going to sound a bit cheesy, but I swear that it's true – working at 6 Music is the most fun I've ever had working with Joe.
 After the death of our TV series, it's almost like we've become friends again.
 Being on the radio is nice – it's like hanging out again, fooling about and talking rubbish.
 I really enjoy it and look forward to it every week."
+On 8 June 2025, Buxton and Cornish reunited for a one-off broadcast on Virgin Radio.